NEW: Click here to download the Duke Endowment Summer Literacy Initiative Report (June 16, 2021).

 Congregations for Children (C4C) is a resource of the WNCCUMC created to provide support to churches and communities in developing new and strengthening existing church and school partnerships.

-Each church, school, and community is unique and therefore, the process should be uniquely developed according to the needs and resources available.
-Schools offer an opportunity to reach children and families who are often hidden and not a part of our daily lives.
+Each church, school, and community are unique.
+Therefore, the process should be uniquely developed according to the needs and resources available.

 It is hard to work, study, and learn on an empty stomach.
-Inadequate food, clothing, shelter, etc., is very real for many of our neighbors.
+Inadequate or unhealthy diets, clothing, shelter, etc., are very real challenges for many children in our communities.
 Provision of basic needs should be part of the plan, but not central to it.
 In order to help children and families move beyond poverty, the relationship and education components should be central to the plan, followed by attention to basic needs.

 As the overall C4C process moves forward, churches should begin to work collectively, seeking solutions that focus on poverty reduction.